Premonoidal and Kleisli double categories: Introduction

 Closely related to the notion of a premonoidal bicategory $\B$ is the notion of {\em central cells} in $\B$, giving rise to a further notion of the {\em center bicategory} $\Z(\B)$.
 A natural question, extending an existing result in ordinary categories, of whether the center bicategory is monoidal, resulted in a negative answer in \cite{HF} and the necessity to introduce the so-called {\em bicategory of pure maps} $\C_p(\B)$, which is then proved to be monoidal.
-On the other hand, the authors introduced {\em strengths} for pseudomonads on monoidal bicategories and proved in particular two important results, generalizing famous analogous results from categories.
-Firstly, the fact that strengths on pseudomonads $T$ on monoidal bicategories $\B$ induce actions of $\B$ on the Kleisli bicategory $\B_T$, and secondly, that for a bistrong monad $T$ the Kleisli bicategory $\B_T$ is premonoidal.
+(The findings of the preprint \cite{HF} were in the meantime split into published papers \cite{HF1} and \cite{HF2}, except from the study of the bicategory of pure maps that remained only in \cite{HF}.)
+On the other hand, the authors introduced {\em strengths} for pseudomonads on monoidal bicategories and proved in particular three important results, generalizing famous analogous results from categories.
+Firstly, the fact that strengths on pseudomonads $T$ on monoidal bicategories $\B$ induce actions of $\B$ on the Kleisli bicategory $\B_T$, secondly, that there is a 1-1 correspondence between strengths and extensions of the canonical action of $\B$ on itself, and thirdly, that for a bistrong monad $T$ the Kleisli bicategory $\B_T$ is premonoidal.
 In the presented notions and henceforth results merely the formulation of definitions and then much more the carrying out of the proofs involves a substantial set of data, axioms and technicalities of computations, which make the creating process and then also the follow-up reading a demanding mission.
 This is so due to the nature of the subject of monoidal bicategories.
 Here is where we found the challenge: because of the importance and beauty of the results, it is almost so that they deserve an easier approach, and on the other hand, luckily, precisely an easier approach is provided by working from the point of view of {\em double categories}, which are a treasure by themselves.